 With our Philadelphia amputee attorneys by your side, we will make sure that you are getting the compensation you deserve.
 We will work hard to get compensation for medical bills, loss of wages, diminished work capacity, and pain and suffering.
 Insurance companies will make low ball offers because they are out for themselves and not to help people.
 With us by your side, we will aggressively negotiate to get a much better number.

-If you or someone you love is an amputee as a result of a personal injury, call 267-587-6240 or click here to start a free consultation with our professional attorneys at the Weitz Firm in Philadelphia today.
+If you or someone you love is an amputee as a result of a personal injury, call 267-587-6240 or click here to start a free consultation with our professional attorneys at The Weitz Firm, LLC in Philadelphia today.